 Davy Whippet is a medium-sized dog.
 His back is black, his belly, nose and paws are white.
 His legs are long and lean.
 His entire body from snout to tail is totally aerodynamic.

 Davy and McLeod are a dynamic duo.
-You can find out more about the food it take to compete.
 They compete in Disc Dog, where dogs and humans team up for Choreographed Freestyle Catching or Distance Catching.
 McLeod and Davy are experts in Distance Catching.

 “Frisbee combines man’s greatest tool – which is his hands – with his greatest dream, which is to fly,” said McLeod – who has his diploma in electrical engineering.